yongrenjie/penguins/docs/index.rst

 ::

-   pip install penguins  # this doesn't work yet: see "Installation"
+   pip install penguins

-At the time of writing, it only supports Bruker data.
-It has very limited spectral processing capabilities; the idea is that processing should be done in TopSpin or other software before plotting in penguins.
+At the time of writing, it only supports Bruker data, and can only work with processed data.
+It is not intended to be an NMR processing suite, so does not have any functions for dealing with raw data (e.g. Fourier transformation).

 To get started, head over to the :doc:`quickstart` page.
 All code examples in the documentation, such as the following, can be run directly from the ``penguins/tests`` directory.